SamBroner/magic-frame/README.md

 ## To Do

-## To Do

-- [ ] Move helper functions into their own file
-- [ ] Move more constants into the .env and .config files
+- [ ] clean up globals in start.py
 - [ ] Better error handling, especially on file reads (e.g. what if no image gets downloaded from openai, then the dir doesn't have an image)
+- [ ] Consider saving text/image layout rather than recomputing
+- [ ] Consider allowing for more than 4 lines of text for very long strings
+- [x] Move more constants into the .env and .config files
-- [ ] Fix the latency issues in start.py, specifically the 1second delay in the random image display
+- [x] Fix the latency issues in start.py, specifically the 1second delay in the random image display
-- [ ] Consider making the loading screen faster
-- [ ] Refactor the text rendering in display.py/render so it's in it's own function
+- [x] Refactor the text rendering in display.py/render so it's in it's own function
-- [ ] Fix the text rendering to change text sizes if text is too long
+- [x] Fix the text rendering to change text sizes if text is too long
-- [ ] Consider making Jarvis slightly easier to trigger
+- [x] Consider making Jarvis slightly easier to trigger
-- [ ] Allow Assembly AI to take a longer pause

 ## Getting Started

-** May need to run as sudo**
+**May need to run as sudo**

 ```
 pip install .